Salamanca

 Festivities and Traditions

 Salamanca is Christmas During Christmas, many cultural and tourist activities and street entertainment are organized in the city.
 Christmas music and lighting create a special atmosphere in the streets.
-In many places, traditional nativity scenes can be visited, and choral concerts performing carols can be heard.
+In many places, traditional nativity scenes can be visited and choral concerts performing carols can be heard.
 Christmas markets, Christmas dances, the New Year's Concert, the Three Kings' Parade, and the traditional San Silvestre race are other events of these festivities.

 Festivities and Traditions